Bias correction for quantile regression estimators: Exact QR and IVQR algorithms

 The underlying optimization problem can be equivalently reformulated as a mixed integer linear program (MILP) with special ordered set (SOS) constraints,

 where ${Z}_l$ is an $n\times1$ vector of realizations of instrument $l$.
-All constraints except the last one coincide with the ones derived by \citet{chen2018exact} in Appendix C.1.
+All constraints except the last one coincide with the ones derived by \citet{chen2018exact} in Appendix C.1 (we also omit the redundant constraint $r_i+s_i>0$, which is implied by the two $SOS_1$ constraints).
 The last constraint ensures that the objective function is the $\ell_1$ norm of the just identifying moment conditions.

-We also considered the big-M formulation while performing the Monte Carlo analyses.
+\begin{rem} We also considered the ``big-M'' formulation while performing the Monte Carlo analyses.
 The big-M formulation has certain computational advantages, although the arbitrary choice of tuning parameters may result in sub-optimal solutions.
 This problem is more prominent for tail quantiles.
-Consistent with our theory, the choice of tuning parameters in the big-M formulation may affect the asymptotic bias.
-We prefer the above SOS formulation because it does not depend on tuning parameters as the big-M MILP/MIQP formulations considered in \citet{chen2018exact} and \citet{zhu2019learning}.\footnote{These papers pick the value of the tuning parameter M as a solution to a linear program that in turn depends on the choice of an arbitrary box around a linear IV estimate.
+Since the big-M formulation does not guarantee exact solutions, consistent with our theory, the choice of tuning parameters may affect the asymptotic bias.
+We prefer the above SOS formulation because it does not depend on tuning parameters as the big-M MILP/MIQP formulations in \citet{chen2018exact} and \citet{zhu2019learning}.\footnote{These papers pick the value of the tuning parameter $M$ as a solution to a linear program that in turn depends on the choice of an arbitrary box around a linear IV estimate.
 This is problematic if there is a lot of heterogeneity in the coefficients across quantiles.
-Moreover, in the linear model with heavy tailed residuals, the linear IV estimator is not consistent.}
+Moreover, in linear models with heavy tailed residuals, the linear IV estimator is not consistent.} \end{rem}